Profile

 With Harry Patch, the 'Last Fighting Tommy' at the unveiling of a Memorial Stone to his battalion, the 7th Duke of Cornwall's Light Infantry at Langemark in September 2008.
 The stone is at the exact spot where Harry crossed the Steenbeek for his part of the attack on 16 August 1917

 Along with Peter Barton I arranged for a stone memorial to the 7th Duke of Cornwall’s Light Infantry, Harry Patch’s battalion, to be placed on the banks of the Steenbeek outside Langemark.
-This was unveiled by Harry himself in September 2008 on his final pilgrimage back to Flanders and has now become one of the ‘must see’ sites on an Ypres Salient battlefield tour.
+This was unveiled by Harry himself in September 2008 on his final pilgrimage back to Flanders.

 As well as researching individual soldiers for clients I also undertake large research projects including conducting historical studies into sites awaiting development to determine any potential impact of the war history on modern building work.
 Past clients of note include the Machine Gun Corps History Project, the Australian Army (for the Pheasant Wood, Fromelles mass grave) and industrial contractors including Belgian construction company, Braet nv.

-I am part of team behind the Tunnellers Memorial Fund www.tunnellersmemorial.com and, using BBC and local media, tracked down descendants of Private Thomas Collins, 14th Battalion Welsh Regiment who still lies 40 feet under the fields of Givenchy with Sapper William Hackett VC.
+I was part of team behind the Tunnellers Memorial Fund www.tunnellersmemorial.com and, using BBC and local media, tracked down descendants of Private Thomas Collins, 14th Battalion Welsh Regiment who still lies 40 feet under the fields of Givenchy with Sapper William Hackett VC.
 These descendants attended the unveiling ceremony in June 2010.
-See the updated Tunnellers Memorial website and my blog for details.
+I was one of the founders of a large archaeological project on the Somme in the village of La Boisselle.
+The project conducted surface archaeology along with the exploration and cataloguing of up to five miles of underground tunnels dug by French, German and British miners.
+See http://www.laboisselleproject.com/.